braimanm/uitaf-docs/docs/test_lab/example.md

 Before running the test, ensure that the following software is installed on the target machine:

 1. **JDK Version 8**: Ensure that Java 8 is installed, as the test is only supported by this version.
-2. **Maven**: Required to build and manage the project dependencies.
-3. **Git**: Needed to clone the project repository.
+2. **Git**: Needed to clone the project repository.
-4. **Chrome Browser**: Ensure Chrome browser is installed on the machine where the test will run.
+3. **Chrome Browser**: Ensure Chrome browser is installed on the machine where the test will run.
-5. **IntelliJ IDEA** (Optional): You can use IntelliJ to open and work with the project as a Maven project.
+4. **IntelliJ IDEA** (Optional): You can use IntelliJ to open and work with the project as a Maven project.

 ## Setup and Execution